mandeepv/implementation-plan-zapra/IMPLEMENTATION_PLAN.md

 CREATE POLICY "Users can delete their own videos"
   ON videos FOR DELETE
   USING (auth.uid() = user_id);

+-- RLS Policies for upload_tokens
+CREATE POLICY "Users can create their own upload tokens" ON upload_tokens FOR INSERT
+  WITH CHECK (auth.uid() = user_id);

+CREATE POLICY "Users can view their own upload tokens" ON upload_tokens FOR SELECT
+  USING (auth.uid() = user_id);

+-- Service role can manage all tokens (for cleanup and validation) CREATE POLICY "Service role can manage upload tokens" ON upload_tokens FOR ALL
+  USING (true);

 -- Functions
 CREATE OR REPLACE FUNCTION update_updated_at_column()